-Parkinson’s Disease is a Progressive Disorder
+Parkinson’s Disease Is a Progressive Disorder

 While there is no cure for Parkinson’s disease, many patients are only mildly affected and need no treatment for several years after their initial diagnosis.
 However, PD is both chronic, meaning it persists over a long period of time, and progressive, meaning its symptoms grow worse over time.
 This progression occurs more quickly in some people than in others.

-Pharmaceutical and surgical interventions can help manage some of the symptoms, like bradykinesia (slowness of movement), rigidity, or tremor (shaking), but not much can be done to slow the overall progression of the disease.
+Pharmaceutical and surgical interventions can help manage some of the symptoms, like bradykinesia (slowness of movement), rigidity or tremor (shaking), but not much can be done to slow the overall progression of the disease.
 Over time, shaking, which affects most PD patients, may begin to interfere with daily activities and one’s quality of life.

-Because a person’s overall health is an important factor in how Parkinson’s progresses, lifestyle factors are vitally important for prolonging both functionality and longevity.
+Because a person’s overall health is an important factor in how Parkinson’s progresses, lifestyle choices are vitally important for prolonging both functionality and longevity.
 Regular exercise, a healthy diet, careful management of preexisting conditions and prevention of new medical issues is crucial.

-It is important to work with a well-rounded medical team to understand PD symptoms, explore treatment options and devise a personalized plan for improving one’s overall health and preventing complications.
+It is important to work with a well-rounded medical team to understand PD symptoms, explore treatment options and devise a personalized care plan for improving one’s overall health, maintaining a high quality of life, and preventing complications.